bddevreact/NewTokenBUYAlert/README.md

 ### 🎯 Enhanced Features:
 - **Paired Age Detection**: Shows when token was first paired on DEX (from DexScreener)
+- **24-Hour Age Filter**: Only shows tokens that are less than 24 hours old
 - **Real-time Price**: Current USD price from DexScreener
 - **DEX Information**: Shows which DEX the token is paired on
 - **Smart Price Formatting**: Automatically formats prices based on value (8 decimals for micro tokens, 4 for regular)